-The Standard Visitor visa allows you to come to the UK if you are aged 16 years or older for a maximum period of 6 months to:
+The Standard Visitor visa allows you to come to the UK if you are aged at least 16 for a maximum period of 6 months to:

-- attend a short period of intensive teaching as part of a longer programme.
-For example, a distance learning summer school
+- attend a short period of intensive teaching as part of a longer programme

 - re-sit an exam or module

-- complete a study-abroad programme in the UK as part of an overseas course, where the programme is less than 6 months in length
+- complete a study-abroad programme in the UK as part of an overseas course (programme is less than 6 months in length)

-- research in the UK for up to six months where you are studying abroad for a Bachelor's, Master's or doctorate degree which is relevant to your research visit
+- research in the UK where you are studying abroad for a Bachelor's, Master's or doctorate degree which is relevant to your research visit

-To be eligible for the Standard Visitor visa to come on a study course of up to 6 months at the University of Bath, you must show that:
+To be eligible for the Standard Visitor visa, you must show that:

 - you have proof of the purpose of your visit (your offer letter from the University of Bath may serve as evidence)

-- you will leave the UK at the end of your visit (e.g. return flight tickets/evidence that you are expected return to your home country to complete your studies)
+- you will leave the UK at the end of your visit (e.g. return flight tickets / evidence that you are expected return to your home country)

 - you have secured accommodation for the duration of your visit (e.g. accommodation contract, or evidence of temporary accommodation where you will stay while you look for somewhere to live)